Storidge/cio-user-guide/getting_started/high_availability.md

+---
+title: Effortless high availability for Docker Swarm and Kubernetes
+description: Get effortless high availability for docker services and Kubernetes pods with storidge
+lang: en-US
+---

 # HA for stateful apps

 When you have services in production, the priority is to run these services continuously or with minimal interruptions.
 Delivering a consistent level of operational performance for applications is described as providing high availability (HA).
 Achieving this objective requires the underlying infrastructure to recover from both physical and software component failures with minimal impact to users.

 An orchestration system that scales applications across multiple nodes makes it simple to deliver HA for stateless applications.
 On the other hand, delivering HA for stateful apps is a lot more challenging.

 The example below steps through how CIO together with Docker Swarm makes high availability for stateful apps easy.

 <h3>HA with CIO and Docker Swarm</h3>

 Docker Swarm is a great tool for achieving high availability.
 If a node fails the scheduler simply restarts the service on another node ... which is awesome for stateless apps.
 Stateful apps however require data on the failed node to be available before restarting.
 CIO will swiftly and and fluidly move the required volume to the new node where the stateful app is restarting.
 Combined, Docker Swarm and CIO make delivering HA for your stateful applications simple.

 Using the previous [Docker Stack example](docker_stack_volumes.html) we can see the services and volumes on a 4 node cluster.